r4q0/StockX-API/README.md

 Follow these steps to get started:

-atesttotestatest.
-Run the following command to install dependencies:
+1. Run the following command to install dependencies:
    ```
    composer install
    ```